 ** It may be remembered that after Filipino forces won in Alapan, Imus City, Cavite on 28 May 1898, President Emilio Aguinaldo unfurled the National Flag for the first time in his headquarters in Cavite City.
 Source

 A new CDC (Centers for Disease Control and Prevention) study shows that people who were fully vaccinated had more than 10 times lower risk of being hospitalized or dying with COVID-19 compared with people who were not fully vaccinated.

 COVID-19 vaccines offer strong protection against serious illness and death even with the Delta variant.
 The best way to protect yourself and those around you is to get vaccinated.
 More: bit.ly/MMWR91021.

-The days of the 28th of May (National Flag Day) and the 12th of June (Independence Day) are designated as flag days, during which all offices, agencies and instrumentalities of government, business establishments, institutions of learning and private homes are enjoined to display the flag.
+The days of the 28th of May (National Flag Day) and the 12th of June (Independence Day) are designated as flag days, during which all offices, agencies, and instrumentalities of government, business establishments, institutions of learning, and private homes are enjoined to display the flag.
 But in recent years, the flag days are now from May 28 to June 30 yearly to promote patriotism and to celebrate the nation’s independence.

-The Philippine national flag has a rectangular design that consists of a white equilateral triangle, symbolizing liberty, equality and fraternity; a horizontal blue stripe for peace, truth, and justice; and a horizontal red stripe for patriotism and valor.
+The Philippine national flag has a rectangular design that consists of a white equilateral triangle, symbolizing liberty, equality, and fraternity; a horizontal blue stripe for peace, truth, and justice; and a horizontal red stripe for patriotism and valor.